luke-beep/all-about-windows/README.md

 WPD is a privacy tool [https://wpd.app/](https://wpd.app/).
 It is a free and open source tool that allows you to disable telemetry and other privacy invasive features in Windows 10 and 11.
 It is recommended to use this tool if you are concerned about your privacy.

-[https://www.bleachbit.org/](https://www.bleachbit.org/) is a disk cleaner for windows.
+[https://www.bleachbit.org/](https://www.bleachbit.org/) is a disk cleaner for windows. **Recommended.*

 [https://www.oo-software.com/en/shutup10/update](https://www.oo-software.com/en/shutup10/update) an antispy tool for windows 10 and 11.

 [https://www.speedguide.net/downloads.php](https://www.speedguide.net/downloads.php).
 This is a tool that will help you optimize your internet connection.
 It's called TCP Optimizer.
 You would want to download version 4.0.14.
 It's the latest version.

 [https://github.com/auraside/HoneCtrl](https://github.com/auraside/HoneCtrl) a windows bat script.
 Aimed to optimize your computer for general use and gaming.

+A windows tool that allows you to achive maximum productivity [https://github.com/microsoft/PowerToys](https://github.com/microsoft/PowerToys). **Recommended**.

 ### **Guides**